 To make your document available to others at a URL, just click on Share or Send near the upper right corner while viewing your document and then follow the instructions below.

-- Set to Public: This will publish the document for anyone to see at the URL shown in your web browser's URL address bar, and it also shows up on your Public Page so that anyone can view a read-only version at the URL displayed there (even without being logged in).
-To set your PDF to Public, click on the Edit button on the right side of the Who Has Access section and use the drop-down menu for Privacy.
+This option will publish the document for anyone to see at the same URL shown in your web browser's URL address bar when you open the document, and it also shows up in online search engines and on your Public Page so that anyone can view a read-only version at the URL displayed there.

 You simply click Edit in the Share window and then use the Privacy drop-down menu: